pradeepthikoppisetty05-dev/inventory-tracker/README.md

 ## Author

-Developed as a PHP Developer Assignment
+Developed as a PHP Web Developer Assignment

 ## License